The Secret to Teaching a Child Empathy

-Raising a child who cares about how their actions impact others is the goal.
+Raise a child who cares about how their actions impact others.

 Although I was irate, I set that emotion aside, so I could be there for Molly.
 I held her close.
 Instead of telling her that the friend was a bully or that the friend had no right to say such things, I empathized.
 I gently said, “You are so hurt, so hurt.
 I’m here, honey.
 It hurts, I get it.”
 She snuggled close to me and I held her.
 I did not try to fix the problem by explaining that her friend’s perspective was wrong.
 I did not attempt to convince her of a different opinion.
 I just honored the pain.